porcinus/FreeplayInfo2Overlay/README.md

 - info2png : Output battery voltage and try to predict it's level if ADC data provided , cpu load and temperature, wifi link speed (if detected) and system time.
 Depending on arguments passed, can generate a png file, a log containing battery voltage.

-- png2fb16 : Copy a png file to a 16 bits framebuffer, to use aside of info2png, deprecated (will be deleted in the future).
+- png2fb16 : Copy a png file to a 16 bits framebuffer, to use aside of info2png (deprecated, related parts in archive folder).

 - nns-overlay-deamon : Use to monitor a gpio button input to display overlay, can monitor a gpio pin to alert user of a low battery state, to be used aside of info2png, ONLY work with dispmanx driver.